MykalMachon/FormStore/README.md

 > 🔥🐉 **_Warning!_** This isn't very stable yet.
 I would wait to use it in production.

+## Todos

+- [x] write v1 of the code based on this codepen
+- [ ] write tests for the code
+- [ ] write a build script to compile a UMD module

 ## Installation

 You can install this package via npm with